diskurse/android-stalkerware/README.md

   <img src="https://raw.githubusercontent.com/diskurse/android-stalkerware/master/docs/images/the_sun.jpg">
 </p>

+Breaches of some of the companies that supply this software have helped reveal the scale of the stalkerware issue, they have tens or hundreds of thousands of registered users, each used representing at minimum one infected device.

-I see the stalkerware and state sponsored malware industries occupying the same ecosystem in a putrid, stagnant backwater of infosec, a small pond in which people with no ethical qualms over arming domestic abusers or abusive dictators with the technological means to victimize people can pretend to be big fish.
+I see the stalkerware and state sponsored malware industries occupying the same shady ecosystem in a putrid, stagnant backwater of infosec, a small pond in which people with no ethical qualms over arming domestic abusers or abusive dictators with the technological means to victimize people can pretend to be big fish.

 There is actually some evidence to back this up, when stalkerware provider [FlexiSpy was hacked](https://www.randhome.io/blog/2017/04/23/lets-talk-about-flexispy/) a few years ago the resulting leaked data revealed links to Gamma Group, suppliers of state level malware [beloved by human rights violators worldwide](https://www.theregister.co.uk/2015/02/26/oecd_rules_anglogerman_finfisher_spyware_violated_human_rights/).